ezekiel-oss/ezee-ci-/README.md

 ## Notes

 - `.gitignore` is added to keep Node/Next.js build artifacts out of version control.
-- If you prefer the template as the repo root (not in `thesys-ai`), let me know and I’ll re-arrange the files after extraction.
 - If your template needs specific environment variables (e.g., for “Thesys AI”), add them in a `.env.local` for local dev and configure them in ezee-ci for builds.